-Depending on the temp you choose, this water heater can heat and provide you with between 3.5 and six gallons of hot water every minute.
+Depending on the temp you choose, this heating unit can heat and provide you with between 3.5 and six gallons of hot water every minute.

-Sensors inside the water heater monitor the water passing through up to 50 times each second to ensure that the water is always at the right temperature.
+Sensors inside the iHeart monitor the water passing through up to 50 times each second to ensure that the water is always at the right temperature.

 It also comes with a standard inlet and outlet for hooking it up to your system.

 As long as you have a memory stick, you’re only seconds away from doing a full diagnostic scan on the unit because it lets you connect that memory stick to your laptop or desktop to see when the unit needs maintenance or repairs.